-reproduction, the number of offspring produced, as well as the average life span or longevity.
+This approach can be seen at work in a field known as "life history theory" (Stearns 1992).
+Life histories (or life cycles) involve traits such as the age of onset of reproduction, the number of offspring produced, as well as the average life span or longevity.
 Variation in these traits is enormous; some organisms go through a long larval phase before they mature, just to reproduce once and then die quickly.
 Other species enjoy a steady output of offspring almost throughout their lifetime, some over hundreds of seasons.
 Life history theory tries to explain why each species has the life history traits it does.
 But in order to do so, it needs to consider the space of all logically possible trait combinations.
 Typically, life history theorists will try to show that an organism's life cycle is somehow adapted or optimized.
 But of course, evolution cannot produce any combination of life history traits.
 There are constraints or trade-offs that limit the range of possible values that the different life history characters can take.
-For example, it is widely thought by life history theorists that reproduction has a cost:

-Producing more offspring reduces longevity, both because it is inherently dangerous and because the metabolic resources used for reproduction are diverted from the maintenance of the body.
+For example, it is widely thought by life history theorists that reproduction has a cost: Producing more offspring reduces longevity, both because it is inherently dangerous and because the metabolic resources used for reproduction are diverted from the maintenance of the body.
 Thus, it is not possible to maximize both the number of offspring and longevity at the same time.

-The role of such constraints or trade-offs is sometimes explained with the help of a fictive creature known as a "Darwinian demon".
-This is an organism "which can optimize all aspects of fitness simultaneously" (Law 1979, p.
-399).
-By an "aspect of fitness", Law means a character such the number of offspring or the life span.
+The role of such constraints or trade-offs is sometimes explained with the help of a fictive creature known as a "Darwinian demon."
+This is an organism "which can optimize all aspects of fitness simultaneously" (Law 1979, 399).
+By an "aspect of fitness," Law means a character such as the number of offspring or the life span.
 Obviously, a genotype that produces more offspring and lives longer than his conspecifics would quickly dominate the population, such that this genotype will be the only one present.
 His fitness would be vastly superior.
-So why don't naturally occurring organisms become fitter and fitter, eventually turning into Darwinian demons?
+So why do not naturally occurring organisms become fitter and fitter, eventually turning into Darwinian demons?
 This is one of the central questions of life history theory.
-There are many answers that have been given to this question, but they usually involve some kind of trade-off or constraint that prevents a species of maximizing all aspects of fitness at the same time.
+There are many answers that have been given to this question, but they usually involve some kind of trade-off or constraint that prevents a species from maximizing all aspects of fitness at the same time.

 Thus, even if Fisher's example of a three- or n-sex biology is questionable, the principle that he was trying to illustrate is an important one: When giving an evolutionary explanation, biologists cannot be content to consider just actual organisms.
 They must also examine a range of logically possible organisms that are defined by a character space.
 The explanation will then show why the traits of actual organisms take certain values within this character space.
-The explanation will typically be based on the assumption that all other trait combinations have been eliminated by natural selection.
-But showing that some trait combination is actually the fittest that is available given the constraints, trade-offs etc. requires that the fitness values for different possible organisms be estimated.
+The explanation will typically be based on the assumption that all other trait combinations have been eliminated by natural selection or prevented by some "laws of growth" or other constraints.
+But showing that some trait combination is actually the fittest that is available given the constraints, trade-offs, etc., requires that the fitness values for different possible organisms be estimated.
 Of course, the same strategy is necessary in order to show that some trait has not been optimized by natural selection, so there is no presumption of adaptationism here (cf. Gould and Lewontin 1979).